 But, it isn’t all just about actually meeting someone and developing a relationship – is it?
 There are other complications that could potentially be getting in the way.

 If there are approximately 3.5 billion males on the planet, have you actually had direct experience of all of those who could be considered possible suitors for you – after all, they could run into the thousands, maybe even millions?
-Well, the answer is probably going to be a resounding ‘no’… how the hell would it even be possible to round up every single male of the relevant age, culture, status etc, and then try them all on for size, narrowing it down to a selection who fit (metaphorically speaking), before choosing ‘the one’?
+Well, the answer is probably going to be a resounding ‘no’; how the hell would it even be possible to round up every single male of the relevant age, culture, status etc, and then try them all on for size, narrowing it down to a small selection who fit – metaphorically speaking – before choosing ‘the one’?
 Obviously it wouldn’t be possible, and yes, I am being facetious… but you get where I am coming from with this, don’t you?

 So, what’s the answer?
 Leaving ourselves open to every Tom, Dick, or Harry that crosses our path, fingers crossed, hoping for the best?
 Of course not.
 We start by trusting ourselves not to rush in where angels fear to tread, instead giving ourselves time to genuinely get to understand the love interest’s agenda, before coming to any conclusions.
-It is impatience, and – dare I say it, risking a potential backlash – even maybe a tiny touch of desperation, that tends to make us believe that we are automatically vulnerable to untrustworthy romantic interests; if we are investing too much, too soon, we now potentially have something to lose… and it is that that creates our feeling of vulnerability, rather than the situation itself.
-And, also, if you think about it, the vicious circle created by the I-want-a-relationship-but-I-don’t-trust-anyone syndrome has the capacity to hold anyone prisoner… and drive them crazy.
+It is impatience, and – I risk a potential backlash by saying this – maybe even a tiny touch of desperation, that tends to make us believe that we are automatically vulnerable to untrustworthy romantic interests; if we are investing too much too soon, we now potentially have something to lose – and it is that that creates our feeling of vulnerability, rather than the situation itself.
+Also, if you think about it, the vicious circle created by the I-want-a-relationship-but-I-don’t-trust-anyone syndrome has the capacity to hold anyone prisoner, and make them crazy.

-Because, our most repeated thoughts, feelings, and actions, especially those that are particularly highly emotionally-charged, help to create the energy field from which we operate.
-And that energy field reaches out and communicates with those of other people, in a silent but sometimes deadly way.
-And of course, our most repeated thoughts, words and actions also create and strengthen our beliefs… which then, in turn, further encourage the thoughts, words, and actions that created them in the first place… causing the whole thing to go round and round in an ever-expanding circle – which isn’t a good thing if the contents of the circle is pooping on the very thing we claim we want the most!
+And this is because our most repeated thoughts, feelings, and actions, especially those that are particularly highly emotionally-charged, help to create the energy field from which we operate.
+And our energy field reaches out and communicates with those of other people, in a silent but sometimes deadly way.
+Our most repeated thoughts, words and actions also create and strengthen our beliefs – which then in turn further encourage the thoughts, words, and actions that created them in the first place… causing the whole thing to go round and round in an ever-expanding circle – which isn’t a good thing if the contents of the circle is pooping on the very thing that we claim we want the most!